wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 # Practice Exercise 1: Fish Data

 ::: callout-tip
-## Practice Exercise 1: Can you open the fish data `gray_I3_I8.csv` and look at the structure and make a histogram?- see activity
+## Practice Exercise 1: Can you open the fish data `gray_I3_I8.csv` and look at the structure and make a histogram?

+Note the variation around the mean... some could be due to measurement error

 Let's recreate the basic histogram of fish lengths using `gray_I3_I8.csv`